The Psychology of Political Polarization

 We discovered that the brains of conservative and liberal Americans responded differently to political videos.
 The degree of this 'polarized brain response' depended on other human traits, including tolerance to uncertainty.
 In a nutshell: people with lower uncertainty tolerance have a stronger need for clear-cut explanations about the world—leading them to have a more polarized view of political issues.
 This even influences how our brains process political information on the fly.

-I wrote a blog about this work for Psychology Today.
+Dutch newspaper De Volkskrant interviewed me about this work in February of 2021 (you can find a pdf here).
+For an international audience I wrote a blog about it at Psychology Today.
 I also give talks and interviews about this topic, for instance at debate center De Balie in Amsterdam (see video below - in Dutch).
 For more information and bookings, see Outreach or get in touch.